junwei890/chirpy/README.md

 # About

-Chirpy is just a learning project to get me familiarized with API and server building.
+Chirpy was a learning project to get me familiarized with API and server building.
+Very nice.

 ## Documentation